Assessment of Personality Dimensions Across Situations in Dyadic Role-Play Scenarios: Methods and Experimental Setup

 \subsubsection{Inference across Scenarios and Sessions}

-To understand the generalization of personality regression across different scenarios within the same set of participants, we build a RF regressor trained on data from one scenario (e.g. \textit{interview 1}) and evaluate the regressor using data from the complementary scenario of the same session (e.g. \textit{desk 1}).
-We perform feature selection using the same method as in sections \ref{feature-selection} and \ref{conv-specific}.
-Then, to understand how a trained RF regressor generalizes across conversation instances of the same scenario within a set of participants, we build a regressor trained on data from one session (e.g. \textit{interview 1}) and evaluate the regressor using data from the complementary session of the same scenario (e.g. \textit{interview 2}).
-In this setup, we perform feature selection using the training dataset.
+To understand the generalization of personality regression across different scenarios within the same set of participants, we build a RF regressor trained on data from one scenario (e.g. \textit{interview 1}) and evaluate using data from the complementary scenario of the same session (e.g. \textit{desk 1}).
+We perform feature selection using the same method as in Sections \ref{feature-selection} and \ref{conv-specific}.

+Then, to understand how a trained RF regressor generalizes across conversation instances of the same scenario over time, we build a regressor trained on data from one session (e.g. \textit{interview 1}) and evaluate it using data from the complementary session of the same scenario (e.g. \textit{interview 2}).
+We perform feature selection using the training dataset.
+In this setup, the training and testing sets are not strictly participant-independent, as the 69 participants who returned for the second session appear in both sets.
+However, because each session was annotated separately and participants modified their behavior based on HR feedback, both behavior and target labels differ across sessions.
+This setup evaluates the model's capacity to generalize to behavioral shifts within a cohort (see Figure 1 in Supplementary Material).